ag-grid/ag-grid/SUPPORT_AND_MAINTENANCE.md

 2.Response Time

-Typical response time on member-only support will be within 24 hours on working days, working days as defined by the United Kingdom calendar.
+Response time on member-only support will be within 24 hours on working days, working days as defined by the United Kingdom calendar.

 3.Customer’s Responsibilities

-It is the customers responsibility that raised support tickets are relevant to ag-Grid and not use the service to receive help on related but not ag-Grid matters.
+It is the customers responsibility that raised support tickets regarding ag-Grid and not use the service to receive help on related matters.
 In other words, ag-Grid support should not be used for general Javascript help or help using other frameworks.

-It is also assumed that the support tickets are raised by aptly trained individuals, such that the cause of the issue is not due to inexperience of the raiser.
-In other words, the ticket should not be due to the core problem the raiser is not proficient enough in Javascript or other related technologies.
+It is teh customers responsibility that the support tickets are raised by aptly trained individuals, such that the cause of the issue is not due to inexperience of the raiser.
+In other words, the ticket should not be due to the the raiser is not proficient enough in Javascript or other related technologies.

 4.Service Limitations; Limitation of Liability